MetaGuard/MetaData/README.md

 - numpy
 - scipy
 - geopy

+**Running**<br>
+With the data in the Data folder and the dependencies installed, you can simply run the scripts one by one: `py Arms.py`, `py Device.py`, etc. The results will be printed to the command line.

 ## Sample Data & Results
 If you do not wish to run the experiment yourself to generate raw data, we have included sample data files for the PI ([1.txt](https://github.com/VCNinc/MetaData/blob/main/Data/1.txt)) and co-PI ([2.txt](https://github.com/VCNinc/MetaData/blob/main/Data/2.txt)) in the [/Data](https://github.com/VCNinc/MetaData/tree/main/Data) directory, along with corresponding [log.csv](https://github.com/VCNinc/MetaData/blob/main/Data/log.csv) and [truth.csv](https://github.com/VCNinc/MetaData/blob/main/Data/truth.csv) files.
 The [/Figures](https://github.com/VCNinc/MetaData/tree/main/Figures) directory contains the outputs corresponding to this sample data.